 - Add live plants to your aquarium to help reduce nitrates.

-- Keep ammonia and nitrites at 0 ppm and nitrates less than 20 ppm.
+- Use an aquarium filter to keep ammonia and nitrites at 0 ppm and nitrates less than 20 ppm.

 Symptom of Stress

 - Guppy fish lose their appetite and eventually refuse to eat when stressed.